scandum/quadsort/README.md

     }
 }
 ```
 While swapping like this takes up a lot more real estate the advantages should be pretty clear.
 By doing a triple swap you always perform 3 comparisons and up to 3 swaps.
 By conjoining the three operations you perform only 2 comparisons in the best case and the swaps are chained together turning a worst case of 9 assignments into a worst case of 4.

-Another advantage is that if the array is already ordered no assignments take place.
+If the array is already in-order no assignments take place.

-reverse order handling
+Reverse order handling
 ----------------------
 As mentioned previously, reverse order data has a high degree of orderliness and subsequently it can be sorted efficiently.
 In fact, if a quad swap were to turn `9 8 7 6  5 4 3 2  1` into `6 7 8 9  2 3 4 5  1` it would be taking a step backward instead of forward.
 Reverse order data is typically handled using a simple reversal function, as following.
 ```c